-Contestants must show the same horse at the Southern Regionals Show that they qualified on at the Georgia 4-H

-State Horse Show, with no exceptions.
+Contestants must show the same horse at the Southern Regionals Show that they qualified on at the Georgia 4-H State Horse Show, with no exceptions.
 Substitutions of horses will not be allowed.

-Before entering Southern Regionals, youth and their families should consider the class list that does not include pony classes, age divisions, or arena race, just to highlight a few differences.
+Before entering Southern Regionals, youth and their families should consider the class list that does not include pony classes, age divisions, or arena races, just to highlight a few differences.
 Youth may only show in one showmanship or ground handling class.
 Rules and the entry form will be available at the show office and from GA 4-H office.

 Qualifying youth are encouraged to submit the completed Southern Regional entry form at the Georgia 4-H State Show and deliver to the Show office before departure.
-This will avoid expense and worry of missing the deadline due to delivery woes.
-With an email to ismccann@uga.edu, entries can be cancelled prior to June 27, 2022 with no penalty.
+This will avoid the expense and worry of missing the deadline due to delivery woes.